TheHerowither/CLog/README.md

  - Logging to an arbitrary file descriptor
  - C99 Compatable
  - Logging file info
- - Timestamps

 ## Todo Features
- - Removing CLOG_INIT (Hopefully)
- - Timestamps for other OS's
+ - Function for getting log string
-    - Linux
-    - MacOS

 # Usage
 CLog uses a basic macro for logging, and an enum for the different levels of logging